adambornrepo/ila-case-study/README.md

 - **API & Validation**: Axios is used for API requests, and Yup is used for form validation.

-- **User Feedback**: User actions are accompanied by feedback messages displayed using react-hot-toast.
+- **User Feedback**: User actions are accompanied by feedback messages displayed using [React Hot Toast](https://react-hot-toast.com/).

 - **Routing**: Navigation and routing are managed with [React Router Dom](https://reactrouter.com/en/main).